Samsung’s new curved monitor coming to CES is somewhat tailored for gamers

 How fast is fast charging?

 Right before the New Year begins — and with it, CES — tech companies tend to out many of their upcoming wares before the show even starts.
-Take Samsung for example, with their new CH711 quantum dot curved monitor.
+Take Samsung for example, with its new CH711 quantum dot curved monitor.

-Strangely, Samsung hasn’t outlined some of the most crucial specs of the new monitor, namely refresh rates and whether or not color is in 8 or 10-bit.
+There are some specs missing, though.
+Samsung hasn’t outlined some of the most crucial specs of the new monitor, namely refresh rates and whether or not color is in 8- or 10-bit.
 The jury is still out as to whether or not OLED (typically used by LG) is better than the quantum dot display technology used by Samsung.

 It is worth noting that OLEDs can suffer from lag issues, while quantum dot displays can adjust to fast-changing colors better.
 Regardless, that can all be for naught if the refresh rate is less than 120, 144 or even 60Hz — for gamers, a higher refresh rate is usually better for competitive play.